Sunday, 22 December 2024

 Unless Fiona, Emma or Joanne beat me to it and they'd always spin something truly memorable.

 Then something else that sounded brilliant, but they'd be dancing and not mixing.
-I was much more curious to see what they were playing, and, as they turned me onto, There's a Riot...Stepping Razor, Forever Manna, Rune Lindbaek and Larry Heard's brilliant mid-nineties stuff, I realized they were effortlessly cool.
+I was always dying to know what they were playing.
+They turned me on to utterly memorable music like There's a Riot...Stepping Razor, Forever Manna, Rune Lindbaek and Larry Heard's brilliant mid-nineties stuff and were effortlessly cool.

-When rehearsing for our joint DJ debut, I recall Jeff listening to my records and finding the dramatic point in which to cue on another record and realized he was actually doing it properly.
-I just danced then changed the record or if I was DJ'ing, fade out the sound on one deck before cross fading.
-I sort of assumed that so long as the record was good and the drama was in focus, I'd keep the floor and I was sometimes right.
-I took my influence from my unsung heroes, who were actually poets and journalists.
-These women trod a path to make it easier for the next generation to find a collective voice.
+When rehearsing for our joint DJ debut, I recall Jeff listening to my records and finding the dramatic point in which to cue on another record and realised he was actually doing it properly.
+I just danced then changed the record or if I was DJing, fade out the sound on one deck before cross fading.
+I sort of assumed that as long as the music delivered and the drama stayed in focus, I'd keep the floor and I was sometimes right.
+I took my influence from my three unsung heroes, who were actually poets and journalists when not partying.
+These brave women trod a path to make it easier for the next generation to find a collective voice.

-I'm pretty sure if we had a time machine and could play today's music at yesteryear's afters, there'd be loads of beige beatport DJ wannabes mixing away and then breaking the rare silence, Fiona would stagger across the room and drop this onto the deck.
+I'm pretty sure if we had a time machine and could play today's music at yesteryear's afters, there'd be loads of beige beatport DJ wannabes mixing away and then breaking the rare silence, Fiona would stagger across the room and drop this onto the deck in a no-nonsense manner.
 Enough said.